Pictured above: Solo, co-owner of Woofbowl and mother of two dogs: Latto (the inspiration behind Woofbowl's logo) and Dino (pictured here).

 *portrait inspiration: Lady with an Ermine by Leonardo da Vinci

-Woofbowl was founded in 2017, when owners Ron and Solo decided to turn their passion of dogs and nutrition into a cool and fun experience.
+Woofbowl was founded in 2017 when Ron and Solo decided to turn their passion of dogs and nutrition into a cool and fun experience.

 Woofbowl is owned by a husband and wife team and what many don't know is they come from humble beginnings.